Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 This specification is work in progress and should be considered to be in a beta stage.
 There is ongoing work to implement this interface in Mbed TLS, which is the reference implementation of the PSA Cryptography API.
 At this stage, Arm does not expect major changes, but minor changes are expected based on experience from the first implementation and on external feedback.

-Time-stamp: "2020/08/06 20:48:44 GMT"
+Time-stamp: "2020/08/07 11:51:18 GMT"

 ## Introduction

 ### Purpose of the driver interface

 The PSA Cryptography API defines an interface that allows applications to perform cryptographic operations in a uniform way regardless of how the operations are performed.
-Under the hood, different keys may be processed in different hardware or in different logical partitions, and different algorithms may involve different hardware or software components.
+Under the hood, different keys may be stored and used in different hardware or in different logical partitions, and different algorithms may involve different hardware or software components.

-The driver interface allows implementations of the PSA Crypytography API to be built compositionally.
+The driver interface allows implementations of the PSA Cryptography API to be built compositionally.
 An implementation of the PSA Cryptography API is composed of a **core** and zero or more **drivers**.
 The core handles key management, enforces key usage policies, and dispatches cryptographic operations either to the applicable driver or to built-in code.

 Functions in the PSA Cryptography API invoke functions in the core.
 Code from the core calls drivers as described in the present document.